When you feel better,

 doctor may suggest a shot of

-steroid medicine.
+corticosteroid.
 This could give you some short-term

 relief so you can start rehab exercises.
 Surgery is seldom needed for tennis